 In 1992, the farm incorporated and became Patterson Farm, Inc.

 In 1994, son Douglas and his wife, Michelle, decided to move back to the farm to help with the family business.
 Doug graduated in 1987 from NC State with a degree in Mechanical Engineering and had worked for 6 years in this field.
 Doug is responsible for overseeing the office, sales, food safety and packing house operations.
-Michelle is responsible for marketing, overseeing Patterson Farm Market & Tours, Inc, Patterson Market Granite Quarry, and educational tours and events.
+Michelle is responsible for marketing, overseeing Patterson Farm Market & Tours, Inc. and educational tours and events.
 Doug and Michelle have 3 daughters, twins Claudia and Victoria, and Chloe.
+Victoria graduated from NC State University in 2019 with a degree in Agricultural Business Management and now works on the farm as the Shipping and QC Manager.

 In 1999, Randall’s wife, Nora, gave up her nursing career to help the family business.
 Nora assists in the office, handles insurance, safety training, compliance and workers compensation for the farm.
 Randall and Nora have two children, a son Taylor and a daughter Madisyn.
-Madisyn is currently attending UNC Wilmington.
 In 2015 Taylor graduated from NC State with a degree in Plant and Soil Science with a concentration in Crop Production and began working on the farm to become our fourth generation to farm.
 Taylor is our Sustainable Agriculture Operations Manager.

 Currently, Patterson Farm, Inc. grows over 200 acres of tomatoes including mature green, vine ripe, grape and roma tomatoes.
 In addition to growing tomatoes, we grade, pack and ship our tomatoes across the United States and Canada.
 Patterson Farm, Inc. is currently one of the largest tomato growers in the state of North Carolina.
-Our tomatoes are also sold at our markets on Caldwell Road and in Granite Quarry.
+Our tomatoes are also sold at our market on Caldwell Road.

-We also grow about 15,000 poinsettias each year that are available at our greenhouses on Millbridge Road.
+We also grow about 15,000 poinsettias each year that are available at our greenhouses after Thanksgiving on Millbridge Road.
 Most of our poinsettias are sold to local churches and businesses.
-Poinsettias are also beautiful gifts
+Poinsettias are also beautiful gifts.

 In 2003, Patterson Farm added a Farm Market at our pick your own fields on Caldwell Road.
 The market is open from April until mid-November.
 Hours vary by season.
 The market offers our seasonal produce as well as other local seasonal produce.
-In addition, the market has jams and jellies, dressings, salsas, unique gift items and baskets, and hand-dipped ice cream.
+In addition, the market has jams and jellies, dressings, salsas, unique gift items and baskets, and homemade ice cream.
 We offer educational field trips, camps and events from late March through mid-November to teach people of all ages about the importance of farms and where their food comes from.
+Some of these events include pick your own strawberries from late April to early June, and fall fun on the farm from mid September through October featuring a pumpkin patch, hayrides, corn maze, and more.

 In 2007, Patterson Farm, Inc. transformed key areas into separate divisions; Patterson Farm Repack, Inc. and Patterson Farm Market & Tours, Inc. Although we have the divisions, we all work together as a team for the growth and success of the farm.